Brisbane attracts global melanoma experts

 With Queensland recording the highest incidence of skin cancer in the world and melanoma killing more young Australians than any other single cancer, the congress provides a global platform bringing together the world’s foremost researchers, medical practitioners and health professionals from 53 countries.

-Brisbane’s key convention partners, Brisbane Marketing and Tourism and Events Queensland, led by the team at the Brisbane Convention & Exhibition Centre, helped secure the highly regarded world congress for Brisbane.
+Brisbane’s key convention partners, Brisbane Economic Development Agency and Tourism and Events Queensland, led by the team at the Brisbane Convention & Exhibition Centre, helped secure the highly regarded world congress for Brisbane.

 A group of three BCEC Convention Advocates led by Professor H. Peter Soyer were the main architects of the congress.